Skip to main content

 2. Criminal Law Firm New York City – Nature of Allegations and Prosecution Risk

 Under New York law, allegations of non consensual sexual conduct may fall under sections such as Rape in the Third Degree (§130.25) or Lack of Consent (§130.05).
+Even without physical injury, prosecutors may pursue felony charges if they believe effective consent was absent.

-Potential Criminal Liability Under New York Law
+Potential Criminal Liability under New York Law

 If prosecutors accepted the complainant’s narrative, the client faced exposure to felony charges carrying potential prison terms, mandatory registration, and severe collateral consequences.